Berulacks/10ftwm/README.md

 ### Requirements:

-XCB is the only required library.
+XCB and lirc are required.

 ### Build instructions: